 Why Do I Need a Hysteroscopy?

 The most common reason a provider suggests a hysteroscopy be provided is to determine the cause of heavy or abnormal uterine bleeding.
 Our group usually performs a special ultrasound a sonohysterogram

 before a hysteroscopy.
 Hysteroscopy would be done to remove lesions found at this test.
 Other reasons to perform a hysteroscopy may include:

 You can expect to go home shortly after the hysteroscopy is performed depending the type of anesthesia that was used.
 If general anesthesia was used a brief period of observation will be required until the effects wear off.

 Mild cramping and some bloody discharge are completely normal after a hysteroscopy.
 However if you experience any fever, chills or abnormally heavy bleeding it is important to contact your provider immediately.

-If your Northwestern Women’s Health Associates provider has recommended you have a hysteroscopy, our team (link to our team page) is here to answer any and all questions you may have.
+If your Northwestern Women’s Health Associates provider has recommended you have a hysteroscopy, our team is here to answer any and all questions you may have.

 your unique needs are our highest priority.